At AACC, we know our students often have responsibilities outside of the classroom.

 Our online noncredit courses are also offered through Canvas.
 In addition, we partner with outside vendors to provide an extended catalog of noncredit classes.
 These vendors often use their own platforms to deliver instruction.

-At AACC, online courses are offered in two formats.
+At AACC, online courses are offered in three formats.
 Whichever you choose, you’ll have access to your professors through virtual office hours.

 This format is good for students who want more flexibility in their schedule.

 For these courses, you are not required to log in or meet at scheduled times.
 All essential instruction will be provided through a learning management platform and may use other online tools, resources and activities.
 Although this format is flexible, it is not self-paced.
 You must meet assignment deadlines set by your instructor.

 This format is particularly good for students who benefit from consistent interaction with instructors and classmates.